hasaniqbal777/coling-2025/_pages/venue/lgbtq.md

 The primary author of this document is a cisgender gay Arab-American man.
 He has lived in the UAE with his cisgender gay European-American partner for almost a decade.
 They both have academic jobs, and love living in the UAE.

 The author’s advice and observations are based on his experience of living in the UAE, and his awareness of issues faced by other members of the LGBTQ+ community there.
-The intended audience of this document are LGBTQ+ conference attendees of EMNLP 2022.
+The intended audience of this document are LGBTQ+ conference attendees of COLING 2025.

 This document is not intended to provide official legal advice.